DoomHammer/digital-garden-jekyll-template/_notes/booknotes.md

     - "Yes," Mustapha Mond was saying, "that's another item in the cost of stability.
 It isn't only art that's incompatible with happiness; it's also science.
 Science is dangerous; we have to keep it most carefully chained and muzzled."
     - The dialog between [John (the Savage)](/john-(the-savage)){: .internal-link} and [Mustapha Mond](/mustapha-mond){: .internal-link} reminds me of how [Everything is F*cked](/everything-is-f-cked){: .internal-link} mentioned that optimising for happiness instead of truth is a way towards disaster.
 - [BookNotes](/booknotes){: .internal-link} [Everything is F*cked](/everything-is-f-cked){: .internal-link}
-    - The book starts with a story not unlike [A Man's Search for Meaning](/a-man's-search-for-meaning){: .internal-link}.
-However, when it comes to the style, I much preferred [Victor L. Frankl](/victor-l.-frankl){: .internal-link}'s one.
+    - The begining of the book references concentration campswhich reminded me of [A Man's Search for Meaning](/a-man's-search-for-meaning){: .internal-link}.
+However, when it comes to style, I much preferred [Victor L. Frankl](/victor-l.-frankl){: .internal-link}'s one.
     - I don't know why the author insists on using a lot of expletives, but it doesn't help with his message.
 One of the observations is that instead of looking for truth, people are looking for happiness and convenience.
 Yet, the simplistic and vulgar style suits better those convenient messages, rather than philosophical thougts (to which this book aspires).